Sonic Gems Collection: Reception

 According to Metacritic, a video game review aggregator, Sonic Gems Collection received "mixed or average" reviews.
 By November 22, 2005, the compilation sold 200,000 copies outside Japan.
-In 2006, the GameCube version was branded a Player's Choice game, indicating it sold a million units.
+In 2006, the GameCube version was branded a Player's Choice game.

 Reviewers considered Sonic CD the compilation's strongest feature, so much that Nintendo Power's Steve T. and Electronic Gaming Monthly (EGM) said it was worth buying for Sonic CD alone.
 Juan Castro (IGN) found that Sonic CD "still holds its own against modern platformers", praising its unique, time-travel oriented gameplay, level design, visuals, and sound.
 Castro called it one of the best games in the Sonic series and was no less fun than its original release.
 Ryan Davis (GameSpot) found Sonic CD superior to the other games in the compilation, and Tom Bramwell (Eurogamer) declared "rejoice for Sonic CD...
 Just don't rejoice for anything else, because it's mostly rubbish".
 Many reviewers were also pleased by the inclusion of the Vectorman games.
 Castro called it "the pinnacle of 16-bit gaming", praising its melding of boss fights, action, and platforming and saying it aged well.
 Bramwell and Phil Theobald (GameSpy) agreed.

 Critics generally felt Sonic R and Sonic the Fighters were mediocre.
 Castro, Theobald, and Davis compared Sonic the Fighters unfavorably to the Virtua Fighter games, with Davis calling it dated and simplistic.
 Jeuxvideo.com's Superpanda, in a negative review of the compilation, argued that Sonic the Fighters was too short and had control issues, but that Sonic R was on par with Sonic CD in terms of quality, praising the game's graphics and claiming that it was the compilation's most beautiful game.
 Castro was less positive: he found its ideas clever and considered it an interesting departure from normal racing games, but thought the ideas were poorly implemented and the controls were awkward.
 However, he still thought the game was enjoyable and that its soundtrack was unique.
 Theobald voiced a similar opinion, considering it "a concept that works better in theory than in practice".
 Conversely, Davis said Sonic R's "laughably bad soundtrack" was its "only redeeming quality".
 Bramwell considered it too odd and short to be worth the player's time.